esheldon/wq/README.md

 * group - Select cores or nodes from the specified group or groups.
 This can be a scalar or list
 * notgroup - Select cores or nodes from machines not in the specified group or groups.
 * host - The host name.
 When mode is byhost, you must also send this requirement
 * min_cores - Limit to nodes with at least this many cores.
-Currently only applies when mode is *bynode* (should this work for bycore selections?).
+Only applies when mode is *bynode*.
 * min_mem - Limit to nodes with at least this much memory in GB.
-Currently only applies when mode is *bycore*, *bycore1*, *bynode*.
+Only applies when mode is *bycore*, *bycore1*, *bynode*.
 * X - This determines if ssh X display forwarding is used, default is False.
 For yes use true,1 for no use false,0
 * priority - Currently should be one of
  * low - lowest priority